 - Expedited Project Delivery.
 Project bundling delivers strategic program solutions by streamlining various project delivery requirements such as environmental agreements and standardized designs.

 - Reduced Cost.
 Bundling projects with shared features leverages design expertise and achieves economies of scale.

 - Contracting Efficiency.
 Using a single contract award for several similar projects streamlines design and construction and saves procurement time.

 State of the Practice

-Project bundling efforts by State departments of transportation (DOTs) in Missouri, Ohio, Pennsylvania, Georgia, Delaware, and Oregon have reduced costs and streamlined design and construction.
-Bundling allowed them to take advantage of funding opportunities and quickly improve large numbers of bridges.
+Project bundling efforts by State departments of transportation (DOTs), local agencies, and tribal governments have reduced costs and streamlined design and construction.
+Bundling allowed them to take advantage of funding opportunities and quickly address critical bridge and road projects.

-- Delaware DOT uses a series of bridge bundling contracts to address preservation issues on bridges in good and fair condition.
+- Delaware DOT uses a series of bundling contracts to address preservation issues on bridges and culverts.
 The Bridge Management Section prioritizes the work and the Maintenance Districts administer the contracts.
-Project scopes include deck sealing, bridge painting, deck patching, and joint repair.
+Scopes include deck sealing, bridge painting, deck patching, joint repair, and culvert replacement.

 - Ohio DOT’s Bridge Partnership Program is replacing or rehabilitating 220 county bridges over 3 years funded through $120 million in Grant Anticipation Revenue Vehicles (GARVEE bonds).

-- Oregon DOT’s $1.3 billion Oregon Transportation Investment Act III State Bridge Delivery Program replaced or repaired 271 bridges using 87 project bundles.
+- Oregon DOT’s $1.3 billion State Bridge Delivery Program replaced or repaired 271 bridges using 87 project bundles.